Norwood Hamilton Scale for Hair Loss

 Norwood Stage 3-4

-Men who enter stage 3-4 tend to suffer from slightly more receding at the temples, and evident thinning at the crown area of the scalp.
+Men who enter stage 3-4 tend to suffer from more aggressive receding at the temples, and evident thinning at the crown area of the scalp.
 This stage of hair loss is still classified as 'early', because it can still be treated to a certain extent, but it should be noted that men exceeding stage 2 will find it more difficult to treat their condition effectively.
-Our 2016 Customer Feedback Survey showed that over 47.3% of HR23+ users suffer from Norwood Hamilton Scale 4, and of that tally, nearly 89% were satisfied with the results.
-100% of stage 1-2 male users were satisfied with thee results.
-So, although nothing is guaranteed, stage 3-4 can be treated successfully for many men.

 Norwood Stage 5+